 - What are the biggest challenges that your organization needs to solve?

 - What is the key business objective you need to achieve?

 - Is the opportunity area you’ve defined a strategic opportunity?

 - Do you have cross-functional executive support on your innovative initiative?

 - Have you defined and aligned on the Innovation Team’s roles and responsibilities?

-Though simple, internal alignment around a single answer is very difficult.
-These questions lay down the framework for an open dialogue, dedicating time and energy into identifying what the best answers are, resulting in internal buy-in.
+Though it may seem simple, internal alignment around a single answer can be very difficult.
+The above questions lay down the framework for an open dialogue, dedicating time and energy into identifying what the best answers are, resulting in internal buy-in.